fastn-stack/fastn/fastn-runtime/design/dom.md

 When the document is getting rendered on the server side, we operate in internal-dom mode.
 At the end of original page creation, the dom is converted to HTML, which transferred to the browser.
-In the browser the DOM is managed by the browser, so we do not have to maintain our own DOM, this is called foreign-dom mode.
+In the browser the DOM is managed by the browser, so we do not have to maintain our own DOM, this is called browser-dom mode.
 Refer [`browser.md`](browser.md) for details.

 When we are running in the native mode, say fastn uses WebGPU to render the DOM, or when we use curses based rendering,